-- Economic indicators of the commercial oyster fishery, aquaculture industry and other associated industries in the GPBS demonstrate increasing viability and growth over X years. - Key water quality management investments are being made with the goal of protecting and enabling the oyster fishery and oyster aquaculture industry. - The oyster aquaculture industry provides economic opportunities and is complementary to the wild harvest fishery - Industries, and businesses within the GPBS are supportive and compatible with a healthy and well-managed ABS ecosystem. - Growth management policies, plans and regulations affecting the GPBS are compatible with a healthy and well-managed ecosystem while maintaining a thriving economy and supporting cultural heritage. - Oyster reefs, oyster fishing and oyster aquaculture are recognized as an important (key?) component of the local (Panhandle?) economy
+- 1. Develop a Marketing Strategy to promote wild harvest and cultured oysters and the ecosystem services provided by improved oyster populations in the GPBS. - 2.
+Oyster reefs, oyster fishing and oyster aquaculture are recognized as key components of the local economy and Panhandle region, including supporting diverse and healthy fisheries, ecotourism, and other recreational activities. - 3.
+Economic indicators of the commercial oyster fishery, aquaculture industry and associated industries in the GPBS demonstrate increasing viability and growth over X years. - 4.
+Key water quality management investments are being made with the goal of protecting and enabling the oyster fishery and oyster aquaculture industry (including land use impacts). - 5.
+The wild harvest fishery and oyster aquaculture industries provide economic and career growth opportunities. - 6.
+Industries, and businesses within the GPBS are supportive and compatible with a healthy and well-managed GPBS ecosystem. - 7.
+Growth management policies, plans and regulations affecting the GPBS are compatible with a healthy and well-managed ecosystem while maintaining a thriving economy and supporting cultural heritage.